vladd-1/vladd-1/README.md

 ## 🚀 About Me

-I'm an aspiring software engineer passionate about building scalable web applications and innovative solutions.
-I love working with modern technologies and turning ideas into reality through code.
+Backend Software Engineer with experience building and deploying scalable web applications and RESTful APIs using Java, Python, Spring Boot, Django, and Flask.
+Strong foundation in data structures, system design, database modeling, and cloud deployment(AWS, Docker), with experience delivering production-ready backend systems in Agile environments.

 - 💼 Worked as a **Software Developer Intern** at Think and Wash from **Oct 2024** to **Mar 2025**
 - 🎓 **BE in Computer Science & Engineering** from Chandigarh University (Completed June 2025)